 Glassblowers & glassworks

-Today we sell glass from glassblower Aoife Soden and the glassworks Anna von Lipa.
+Today we sell glass from glassblower Aoife Soden and the glassworks Anna von Lipa & Kodanska.
 Aoife Soden lives in Aarhus and is one of our personal favorites, and we have previously exhibited her glass art in Hornvarefabrikken.
 Anna von Lipa is owned by the Danish woman Jytte Correll, who gets her applied arts produced at the highly skilled glassworks in the Czech Republic.